You can find our program portfolio here.

 No, the proof has to be included as part of your online application.

 Classes of the fall semester start in September and end in December.
 Classes of the spring semester start in February and end in May.
-Please note that the admission for graduate students is only available for fall semester.
+Please note that the admission for the first-year graduate students is only available for fall semester.
 Prior to the start of classes, there is an Orientation Week during the last week of August.
 For detailed dates, please see Constructor University’s academic calendar.

 Orientation Week takes place in the last week of August every year (one week before classes start).